 She's great for Knockout and Bounty, as well as Gem Grab due to her ability to jump towards enemies and sneak attack them.
 Just be careful, because she's literally the definition of a glass cannon.

-Before Season 25, Bonnie received two helpful buffs.
+Earlier this year, Bonnie received two helpful buffs.
 Overall, Supercell increased her Super charge rate slightly, while increasing her main attack damage.
 Dealing more damage while gaining your super faster makes Bonnie a lot more viable in key situations.
 Therefore, we moved her slightly up the list.
 A hypercharge could easily see her become a menace to throwers in no-time.

 Pam – Pam is the second best healer in the game after Poco.
 She's more tanky, but her attack spread is sporadic.
 Unless you're in your enemies face, it'll be impossible to land every shot.
 However, being in the enemies personal space can also work to her advantage.

 Her Scrapsucker gadget takes away enemy ammo while also refilling her own.
 This instantly gives Pam the win in almost any 1-on-1.
 That being said, make sure you're not auto-aiming with the gadget activated.
 We imagine a Hypercharge ability would make her even nastier, though, regardless of what your setup is.
+However, she does possess a Mythic Gear which boosts her turret's healing capabilities.

 The last time Pam received a balance change was back in October of 2023.
 Additionally, all the power level scaling buffed many of her abilities, keeping her up to date and ready for action.
 Safe to say Supercell likes where she stands.
 We feel the same with her in the B tier.